valenmorardo/valenmorardo/README.md

 <br>

-- I'm from Alta Gracia, Cordoba, Argentina 📍
+- I'm from Alta Gracia, Cordoba, Argentina
-- I'm 22 years old ⏱
+- I'm 22 years old
-- Graduated from a bootcamp as a full stack web developer 🎓
+- Graduated from a bootcamp as a full stack web developer
-- I'm open to a new job position in backend development 🤝
+- I'm open to a new job position in backend development
 - I'm currently studying Golang.
-Hi Gopher! 🧑‍💻
+Hi Gopher!
-- I'm studying systems engineering at the National Technological University of Córdoba 📚
+- I'm studying systems engineering at the National Technological University of Córdoba
-- I'm a gaming enthusiast.
-My favorite videogame is Skyrim 🎮 ⚔
-- I LOVE cats.
-I have four at my home 😺
-- I'm currently studying English at an institute in my city 📚
+- I'm currently studying English at an institute in my city

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br>